coreinfrastructure/best-practices-badge/doc/criteria.md

 [mailing list for general discussion](https://lists.coreinfrastructure.org/mailman/listinfo/cii-badges).

-Below are the current *draft* criteria, potential criteria, non-criteria, future plans, and where to get more information.
+Below are the current *draft* criteria, potential criteria, non-criteria, plans, and where to get more information.
 The key words "MUST", "MUST NOT",
 "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in